flumeapp/help.flumeapp.com/views/upload.md

 ### Photos

-When you select a photo to upload that exceeds the [aspect ratio requirements](//misc/upload-specifications.md), you have two options:
+When you select a photo to upload that exceeds the [aspect ratio requirements](//misc/upload-specifications.md), you have three options:

 - Scroll the photo's cropping region to a desired area using your mouse/trackpad.
 The region of the photo not visible will be cropped from the upload.
+- [Crop a region of the photo](#cropping-photos) so that it falls within the aspect ratio requirements.
-- [Resizing the photo to fit into a square](#resizing-photos-to-fit), with an optional border colour.
+- [Resizing the photo to fit into a square](#resizing-photos-to-fit), with an optional custom border colour.

 <p style="text-align: center; margin-top: 1em;"><img src="/views/assets/upload-cropping.png" width="50%" height="50%" /></p>